 These sandy areas allow ships to anchor close to shore or even beach themselves.
 In addition to sand dunes, there are areas of sea grass, mud flats, small creeks that run off the highlands and form fan-shaped shallows, and tide pools.
-Any Survival check to find food gains a +2 circumstance bonus.
-Vessels forced onto a beach are grounded (five hours work frees the vessel) and suffer 2d10 bludgeoning damage.
+Vessels forced onto a beach are grounded (five hours work frees the vessel) and suffer 1d4 structural points of damage.